Picture of Monica K. Hurdal Lateral Right View of Neural Tissue

 - Quicktime movie (3.3MB) of a hemisphere of the brain being "unfolded" and flattened.

-- An article about my research titled "Road Map for the Mind" appears in the August 2001 issue of Scientific American!
+- An article about my research titled "Road Map for the Mind" appears in August 2001 issue of Scientific American!

 - Find out more about circle packing and flat mapping the brain!